CSS Louisiana: In battle

 At this time, the main engines of Louisiana had been installed, but those for the screws, needed for steering, had not.
 Furthermore, the main engines were found to be inadequate; even at dangerously high boiler pressure, she could barely make headway against the river current.
 Unable to move on her own, she had to be towed down to the forts, with workmen still aboard.
 There she was tied to the left bank (near, the north side of the river) a short distance above Fort St. Philip.
-This did not completely mollify General Duncan, who wanted the ship to be positioned below the forts, but Commander Whittle would not risk his vessel, with unarmored deck, against the plunging fire of the Union mortars.
+This did not completely mollify General Duncan, who wanted the ship to be positioned below the forts, but Commander Whittle would not risk his vessel, with its unarmored deck, against the plunging fire of the Union mortars.
 She remained at this position throughout the ensuing battle.